dscreet/cat-is-home/README.md

-I wanted to know when my cats are waiting to come back in and had a raspberry pi laying around...
+I wanted to know when my cats are waiting to come back in and had a raspberry pi laying around... 🐈

-- **fswebcam** to capture an image every 30 seconds
+- **fswebcam** captures an image every 30 seconds
-- **YOLO11** model for cat detection in image
+- **YOLO11** model runs object detection to identify cats
-- **Discord** webhook for notifications
+- **Discord** webhook sends a notification when cat is detected